-9.3.10 How do I process long kinematic baselines?
+8.3.10 How do I process long kinematic baselines?

 For dual frequency processing on long baselines, it is important to enable L2 ionospheric processing.
-This option is set under Settings | Individual | L2/Ionosphere.
+This option is set under the Troposhere/Ionosphere tab.
 Once L2 ionospheric processing is enabled, choose the Ionospheric Free model.
 It is much better suited to most applications than the relative model, which is intended for older receivers that do not track L2 as well as newer models.

-Consider using ARTK, as it can achieve a fixed solution on longer baseline distances than KAR.
+Consider using ARTK, as it can achieve a fixed solution on longer baseline distances.
 Under the ARTK settings, choose Engage Only for the Criteria for accepting new fixes.
-The user command ARTK_ENGAGE_DIST can be added to extend the distance for which ARTK will be engaged.
-If KAR is used, the maximum distance may have to be increased.
-Try increasing the value to 40km, 50km, or 60km.

 On very long baselines, the C/A code can be corrected if P2 code is available.
 In many cases, this will simply add more noise, but the noise is very white, and overall improvements can be observed.
 Consider also enabling the Use P1 instead of C/A option.
-Both of these options can be engaged via Settings | Individual | L2/Ionosphere.
+Both of these options can be engaged via Troposhere/Ionosphere tab.

 Finally, tropospheric error can be significant on long baselines, especially if there is a large height difference.
 It is suggested that the Utilize tropospheric error state setting be enabled under the Advanced 2 tab of the GNSS settings.
 This requires that precise ephemeris and clock files be present, which can take as long as 24 hours.
-See Section, on Page 68 for more information.
+See Section, on Page 66 for more information.

-9.4 Integer Ambiguity Determination Tips
+8.4 Integer Ambiguity Determination Tips

-This section provides valuable advice for using kinematic ambiguity resolution (KAR) or AdVance RTK (ARTK).
-Both are very powerful algorithms that can compute integer ambiguities in both static and kinematic modes.
+This section provides valuable advice for using AdVance RTK (ARTK), which is very powerful algorithms that can compute integer ambiguities in both static and kinematic modes.

-9.4.1 How can I detect and fix incorrect integer fixes?
+8.4.1 How can I detect and fix incorrect integer fixes?

-Incorrect intersections (fixes) are caused when KAR/ARTK picks the wrong solution.
+Incorrect intersections (fixes) are caused when ARTK picks the wrong solution.
 This error exhibits a near constant offset in the combined forward/reverse separation.

-Confirm that the large forward/reverse separation is due to a bad KAR/ARTK fix
+Confirm that the large forward/reverse separation is due to a bad ARTK fix

 - 1. Open the Combined Separation plot, which will show the times when the forward/reverse separation is poor. - 2.
 Open the Float/Fixed Ambiguity Status plot.
 This shows when there is zero, one or two fixes available for an epoch.
-Incorrect KAR/ARTK solutions are most apparent when there are two fixes that is, for both forward and reverse.
+Incorrect ARTK solutions are most apparent when there are two fixes that is, for both forward and reverse.
 These areas show up as green.
 This does not mean that an incorrect fix cannot occur when there is just one fix.
 In this situation, you are comparing a float solution to a fixed.
 The large bias is usually due to the float solution, but this is not always the case.
 In such a situation, plotting the standard deviation of the float solution can be very helpful.